Facts about Vitamin B12

 Why do we need vitamin B12?

-What happens if we don't get enough vitamin B12?
+What happens if we do not get enough vitamin B12?

-Vitamin B12 deficiency causes anemia.
-This affects blood and nerves.
-With anemia, the body can't make normal red blood cells to carry oxygen in the blood.
+Vitamin B12 deficiency causes megaloblastic anemia.
+With this type of anemia, the body cannot make normal red blood cells that carry oxygen to all the cells in the body.
 Lack of oxygen makes people weak and tired.
-Nerve damage can lead to paralysis and death.
+In addition, vitamin B12 deficiency can cause nerve damage, leading to confusion, numbness in the hands and feet, and loss of balance.

 How much vitamin B12 do we need?